Wild Awakening Retreat:

 • Umbrella (nice to have here when it rains)

-• Sweater, jacket, etc for cool/cold mornings and evenings
+• Sweaters, jacket, etc for cool/cold mornings and evenings

 • Sunglasses